Dragonarka/rubytify-ror/README.md

 Use notepad++, go to edit -> EOL conversion -> change from CRLF to LF.

 update: For VScode users: you can change CRLF to LF by clicking on CRLF present on lower right side in the status bar

+# Models

+rails generate model
+artist
+album
+song
+gender

+Fields you need to fetch for artists: string - name text  - image(Any image of the artist) fk  - genres(You must record all of them) int  - popularity text  - spotify_url string  - spotify_id

+Fields you need to fetch for albums: s  - name t  - image(Any image of the album) t - spotify_url i - total_tracks
+s  - spotify_id

+Fields you need to fetch for songs: s  - name t  - spotify_url t  - preview_url(30 second audio) i  - duration_ms
+b  - explicit
+s  - spotify_id